Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/recipes.md

 - 1st argument: An [item stack provider]({% link kubejs_tfc/1.18.2/wrappers.md %}#item-stack-provider), the result of the recipe
 - 2nd argument: An item ingredient, this only matches the mold item itself
 - 3rd argument: A [fluid stack ingredient]({% link kubejs_tfc/1.18.2/wrappers.md %}#fluid-stack-ingredient)
-- *optional 4th argument*: A number, in the range [0, 1], representing the chance that the mold will break upon completion of this recipe
+- *optional 4th argument*: A number, {% in_range 0,1 %}, representing the chance that the mold will break upon completion of this recipe

 ### Example